 Research profiles

-My teaching involves procurement and contracting of social and economical infrastructure, project organising and project management, strategic asset management processes, developing innovation and business ecosystems, and designing new business models for new roles in construction.
+My teaching involves project organising and project management, procurement and contracting of social and economical infrastructure, safeguarding public values, stakeholder management, and developing innovation and business ecosystems in construction.

 Affiliated study programs